METIS-MICOR/rad_ecg/README.md

   - [ ] In Tui, track / display runtime metrics.
 (Section rejections, top 2 errors, AvgHR, RMSSD)

 - slider.py
+  - Anomaly Detection
     - [ ] Add stumpy wave search for anomaly detection
+    - IDEA
+      - What if...  instead of searching the anomalous sections.
+We do a discord / shapelet search on the valid sections ....
+      - This might be informative to find anomalous waveforms in good section data.
+  - Functionality
     - [ ] Incorporate FFT analysis for slider.py at any point in an ECG.
     - [ ] Re-examine distribution threshold of QRS window.
-  - [ ] Split out configs for slider.py.
-Cumbersome switching files so have it only look for local CAMS and display the file tree (like hem shock tui)

 ### Long Term
 - peak_detect.py